-- A. General: Architect will not review submittals that do not bear Contractor's approval stamp and will return them without action. - 1.
-Action Submittals: Architect will review each submittal, make marks to indicate corrections or modifications required, and return it.
-Architect will stamp each submittal with an action stamp and will mark stamp appropriately to indicate action taken. - B. Partial submittals are not acceptable, will be considered nonresponsive, and will be returned without review. - C. Submittals not required by the Contract Documents may not be reviewed and may be discarded.
+- A. General: Architect will not review submittals that do not bear Contractor's approval stamp and will return them without action. - B. Action Submittals: Architect will review each submittal, make marks to indicate corrections or modifications required, and return it.
+Architect will stamp each submittal with an action stamp and will mark stamp appropriately to indicate action. - C. Informational Submittals: Architect will review each submittal and will not return it, or will return it if it does not comply with requirements.
+Architect will forward each submittal to appropriate party. - D. Incomplete submittals are not acceptable, will be considered nonresponsive, and will be returned without review. - E. Submittals not required by the Contract Documents may not be reviewed and may be discarded.

-SECTION 01 4000 QUALITY REQUIREMENTS
+SECTION 014000 QUALITY REQUIREMENTS